ahipolito94/Twitter-Analysis/README.md

 ## Project Overview

-This repository is intended for the comparison (using sentiment analysis and topic modeling) of the iPhone X and Samsung Galaxy S8 using tweets.
+This repository is intended for the comparison of the iPhone X and Samsung Galaxy S8 using tweets.

-- Which phone has the most positive response?
+- Which phone has the most positive response from twitter users?
 - What are some of the most talked about things about each phone?

 ## Key Concepts